 Engineering works: questions, answers and tips

-ProRail regularly carries out maintenance on the tracks or at stations.
+ProRail regularly conducts maintenance on the tracks or at stations.
 This is essential in order to keep the tracks in good condition or make adjustments to them, so that new routes can be offered for example.
+Most of the scheduled engineering works take place during the holiday periods, in order to avoid disrupting the travel plans of as many travellers as possible.
 This engineering work may affect your train journey or raise questions.
 On this page, we provide answers to the most frequently asked questions about traveling on the train or NS bus while engineering work is taking place.

 Can I plan my journey using the Travel Planner and is this information reliable?

-Yes, you can plan your journey via the Travel Planner at NS.nl.
+Yes, you can plan your journey via the Travel Planner at NS.nl or via the NS app up to 10 days prior to departure.
 Your travel recommendation will include an estimate of the extra travel time for the journey, due to replacement bus transport, extra transfers, or detours.
-Count on needing at least 30 minutes extra to reach your destination.
+Count on at least 30 minutes extra to reach your destination.

-NEW: starting on 21 March, we will update the information on the screens at the station to reflect the Travel Planner information.
-That means in the event of scheduled engineering works or special events, we will display the revised destination for the route, and not the original destination.
+Good to know: the information on the travel information screens at the station is the same as that provided in the Travel Planner and app.
+In the event of scheduled engineering works or special events, we will display the revised destination for the route, and not the original destination.
 The screens will also only display the trains that are running and the new departure platforms, and not the cancelled trains and original departure platforms.

 Naturally, any unscheduled changes or delays will be shown on the screens as the information becomes available.